-Exposed to interest rate risk - The interest rate on the term loan availed by the company for its projects is floating and subject to regular resets.
-Given the fixed tariffs under the PPA and the leveraged capital structure, the debt coverage metrics for the company remain exposed to the movements in interest rates as seen in the recent past.
+Exposed to interest rate risk - The interest rates on the term loans availed by the company for its projects is floating and subject to regular reset.
+Given the fixed tariffs under the PPA and the leveraged capital structure, the company's debt coverage metrics remain exposed to the movements in interest rates as seen in the recent past.

 Regulatory risks - The company's operations remain exposed to regulatory risks pertaining to scheduling and forecasting requirements applicable for solar power projects.
 However, the risk of variation is relatively low for solar power projects compared to wind power projects.
-Also, the project is exposed to any revision in regulations for captive projects as well as revision in open access charges, which could impact the competitiveness of the tariff offered.
+Also, the project is exposed to any revision in regulations for captive projects and open access charges, which could impact the competitiveness of the tariff offered.